Rybo713/UX330UA-macOS/README.md

 Your laptop may or may not have the exact specs as mine.
 Results may vary.
 If you need help, please ask.
 If you use a USB wifi adapter look for drivers from that model

-# What Works
+# What Works (Using the guide above)
 - Audio
 - Keyboard
 - Battery
 - USB Ports
 - Trackpad
 - Webcam
+- Microphone
-- Brightness
+- Display Brightness

-# What doesn't work
+- SD Card Reader
-- Backlight
+- Sleep / Wake
-- Wifi (With 8260)
+- Wifi
 - Bluetooth

-- Sleep / Wake
+# What doesn't work (Using the guide above)
+- Touch ID

 # Pre-Installation
 1. Replace original wifi chipset with a DW1560 (Recommended) or use a USB wifi adapter (Not recommended)